 function.

-In real life, there are tasks that have no asynchronous code, but that still need a promise to build a chain.
-You can make this promise yourself:
+In real life, some tasks have no asynchronous code, but they still need promises to build a chain.

 const promise = new Promise((resolve) => resolve());